pixelspark/rethink-swift/README.md

 ### Status

-This is a very early version of the driver.
-It implements the V0_4 basic structure (based on JSON).
+This is an early but functional and quite reliable version of the driver.
+It implements the V0_4 protocol (based on JSON).
 It currently supports the most basic commands (e.g. creation of tables, databases, ..).
-No extra option arguments are currently supported (but can easily be added to the driver code).
-Do not use in production code!
+Not all of the extra option arguments are currently supported (but these can easily be added to the driver code).

 ### Installation